Turning Point USA: Charlie Kirk

-Kirk was CEO, chief fundraiser, and the public face of Turning Point USA from its founding to his death in 2025.
+Kirk was CEO, chief fundraiser, and the public face of Turning Point USA from its founding until his assassination in September 2025.
 The New York Times credits him with turning the organization into a "well-funded media operation, backed by conservative megadonors like the Wyoming businessman Foster Friess."
 Michael Beckel, from the funding watchdog group Issue One, found that oftentimes these megadonors used "dark money vehicles to keep identities out of the limelight."

 Kirk addressed the 2016 Republican National Convention.
 In an interview with Wired magazine during the convention, Kirk said that while he "was not the world's biggest Donald Trump fan", he would vote for him, and that Trump's candidacy made his task more difficult.
 He spent the rest of the 2016 presidential campaign assisting with travel and media arrangements and running errands for Donald Trump Jr.

 Several former employees and student volunteers for TPUSA claimed they had witnessed collusion between high-ranking TPUSA employees – including Kirk himself and top advisor Ginni Thomas – and the presidential campaigns of both Ted Cruz and Marco Rubio.
 The interactions included Kirk coordinating via email with two officials at a pro-Cruz super PAC to send student volunteers to work for the PAC in South Carolina, as well as two students being requested by Thomas herself, via voicemail, to distribute over 200 Cruz placards in Wisconsin.
 A former employee for TPUSA, who had been based in Florida, alleged that TPUSA had given the personal information of over 700 student supporters to an employee with Rubio's presidential campaign.

 In October 2016, Kirk participated in a Fox News event along with Donald Trump Jr., Eric Trump, and Lara Trump that had a pro-Donald Trump tone.
 A TPUSA staff member wrote on Facebook that students who attended the event would have their expenses covered.
 The event led tax experts to say the organization's conduct may have violated its tax-exempt status, a charge disputed by TPUSA.
 In 2019, Kirk became CEO of Students for Trump.
 In 2020, he was a keynote speaker on the first day of the Republican National Convention, calling President Donald Trump the "bodyguard of western civilization".

 Kirk was assassinated on September 10, 2025, while speaking at Utah Valley University for an event on the TPUSA-sponsored American Comeback Tour.
 At the time of Kirk's death, his annual salary at Turning Point USA was estimated to be "more than ".

+An 8-foot-tall bronze statue of Kirk was installed outside Turning Point USA's headquarters in Phoenix, Arizona in September 2026 by Utah-based artist Quintin McCann.
+The artist called the work the Charlie Kirk Monument.
+It depicts Kirk holding a baseball cap and wearing a cross necklace around his neck.
+On September 13, 2026, the statue was vandalized along with other memorials outside the headquarters.
+The vandalism was later cleaned up by Turning Point employees.